tomsWebConsulting/twcsl/v7.1/Member Area Sign In Dialog Change/README.md

   Settings > Advanced > Code Injection > FOOTER.
 Please see [Add code to code injection][6].
 Read the code for any instructions within.

+## Note

+Squarespace includes virtually no semantic class names for the sign in dialog.
+This code attempts to add some useful classes.

+  * twc-masidc-create
+  * twc-masidc-email
+  * twc-masidc-not-you
+  * twc-masidc-password
+  * twc-masidc-request-reset
+  * twc-masidc-sign-in-again-text
+  * twc-masidc-sign-in-email-text
+  * twc-masidc-title

+If you use SS dynamically generated class names, the ones that look like a string of gibberish, your code will most likely break pretty quickly.
+My code is not immune to breakage but I think my method will break at a slower rate.
+Also be aware that SS is doing some dynamic class add/remove behaviors based on elements being active/inactive.
+I know of no easy way to provide more semantic classes for these cases.

 ## Make a Donation

 Please consider [making a donation][7].

 ## Changes

+* **2023-04-15**

+  * restructured the code to reduce some nesting
+  * add classes to some elements for easier CSS creation
+  * fix for another case where code not running when a page is loaded
+  * bumped version to 0.4.0

 * **2023-04-12**